skeema/skeema/doc/options.md

 Setting `schema=*` is a special value meaning "all non-system schemas on the database instance".
 This is the easiest choice for a multi-tenant sharded environment, where all non-system schemas have the exact same set of tables.
 The ignored system schemas include `information_schema`, `performance_schema`, `mysql`, `sys`, and `test`.
 Additional schemas may be ignored by using the [ignore-schema](#ignore-schema) option.

+In some sharded environments, it is easier to express a dynamic set of schema names to *include*, rather than exclude.
+Setting the schema value to a forward-slash-wrapped regular expression accomplishes this.
+For example, `schema=/^foo/` will map this directory to all schema names beginning with prefix "foo".
+This approach is useful when some schemas (with a common naming convention) represent shards with the same set of tables, while other special unsharded schemas are also present.

-Some sharded environments need more flexibility -- for example, where some schemas represent shards with common sets of tables but other schemas do not.
+Some sharded environments may need even more flexibility -- for example, when the sharding scheme does not follow a consistent naming pattern.
 In this case, set [schema](#schema) to a backtick-wrapped external command shellout.
 This permits the directory to be mapped to one or more schema names dynamically, based on the output of any arbitrary script or binary, such as a service discovery client.
 The command line may contain special variables, which Skeema will dynamically replace with appropriate values.
 See [options with variable interpolation](config.md#options-with-variable-interpolation) for more information.
 The following variables are supported for this option:

 * `{HOST}` -- hostname (or IP) for the database instance being processed
 * `{PORT}` -- port number for the database instance being processed